RobSimental/FitHub/README.md

 -view events (refresh list by tapping on Fithub Logo)
 -tap event to expand and see event description (toggable)
 -sign out (tap on top right profile icon)
+-favorite events
+-view favorite events seperately
+-view user's events seperately

 Currently working on:
--saving events user is interested (personal interested events)
 -removing events user is not interested in (personal uninterested events to hide)
--show user's created events
 -allow user to delete their events

 Upcoming features: